 4. Cast-iron casserole pot

 For example, did you know you can use one of these pots to bake sourdough bread too?
 Even heating, plus its ability to seal in a little moisture, means the cast iron gets as close as possible to mimicking a professional baking oven as you can in your own home.
 The results are a higher rise on your loaf, as well as a great crust.
 And whether you prefer an induction hob or gas hob, a casserole pot should generally work on both of them.
+Plus, cast iron casserole pots can be taken from kitchen to tabletop too—for even less washing up.

 Best for making: Bread, casseroles, slow-cooked meat